harrisonfwest/HI-MaNGA/README.md

 correlation between galaxy misalignment and HI concentration.
 Galaxy misalignment describes a difference in the position angles of a galaxy's stellar and gas discs, which can range from 0 degrees (well-aligned) to 180 degrees (counter-rotating), and HI concentration describes how much non-ionized ('cold') hydrogen gas is present in a galaxy compared to the expected (average) amount at the galaxy's given stellar mass.
-HI mass is particularly easy to detect in galaxies due to its
+HI mass is particularly easy to detect due to its distinct 21 cm spectral emission line.

 A running to-do list of tasks I hope to accomplish can be found in `TODO.md`.